mvolkmann/blog/src/python/python-compared-to-js.md

 add(2, 3) # DEBUG:root:add was passed (2, 3) and returned 5
 ```

-The builtin Python decorators include:
+The built-in Python decorators include:

 - `@classmethod`
   This transforms a method into a class method